Hunting Squirrels In Spring

 As mentioned above, squirrels are often located in the same areas during your spring squirrel hunts as during your fall or winter hunts.
 The difference is what the squirrels eat during the spring.
 Squirrels will be on the ground more in the spring but they still like to scamper up a tree to dine.
 While searching the ground cover during your spring squirrel hunt don’t forget to keep your eye open for squirrels on branches at eye level or a little higher.
 My favorite place to hunt squirrels in the spring is around our local lake.
 I learned long ago that squirrels love to search the edge of the lake along the shoreline for old mast that they missed in the winter as well as sapling buds and mushrooms.

 My favorite way to hunt spring squirrel in with my little jon boat.
 Cruising the shoreline searching for squirrels is a great way to avoid the thick spring under growth.
-Squirrels will also pay less attention to a boat as apposed to tromping through the woods.
-Once a squirrel is spotted cruise on by them with the boat and ease back up the shore to get into range for a shot.
+Squirrels will also pay less attention to a boat as opposed to tromping through the woods.
+Cruise on by when a squirrel is spotted.
+Park the boat and ease back up the shore to get into range for a shot.

 Another great way to hunt squirrels in the spring is by utilizing creek beds to sneak along.
 I prefer dry creek beds but small flowing creeks work good too, just have a good pair of comfortable waterproof boots.
 The only good boots to me are all rubber boots.
 It seems they are the only boots that won’t eventually leak.
 Sneaking along a creek bed is a great way to sneak in on an unsuspecting bushytail.
 Creeks, whether dry or wet, also seem to grow the food that squirrels love to eat in the spring.
 Creeks are good places to hunt in the fall and winter as well.
 They make it easier to navigate the foliage that can be almost impenetrable.
 They also keep you away from most of the ticks.